Alexei Navalny: Anti-corruption investigations

+Navalny was founder of the Anti-Corruption Foundation (FBK).

 In February 2012, Navalny concluded that Russian federal money going to Ramzan Kadyrov's Chechen Interior Ministry was being spent "in a totally shadowy and fraudulent way."
 In May, Navalny accused Deputy Prime Minister Igor Shuvalov of corruption, stating that companies owned by Roman Abramovich and Alisher Usmanov had transferred tens of millions of dollars to Shuvalov's company, allowing Shuvalov to share in the profit from Usmanov's purchase of the British steel company Corus.
 Navalny posted scans of documents to his blog showing the money transfers.
 Usmanov and Shuvalov stated the documents Navalny had posted were legitimate, but that the transaction had not violated Russian law.
 "I unswervingly followed the rules and principles of conflict of interest," said Shuvalov.
 "For a lawyer, this is sacred".
 In July, Navalny posted documents on his blog allegedly showing that Alexander Bastrykin, head of the Investigative Committee of Russia, owned an undeclared business in the Czech Republic.
 The posting was described by the Financial Times as Navalny's "answering shot" for having had his emails leaked during his arrest in the previous month.

 In August 2018, Navalny alleged that Viktor Zolotov stole at least US$29 million from procurement contracts for the National Guard of Russia.
 Shortly after his allegations against Zolotov, Navalny was imprisoned for staging protests in January 2018.
 Subsequently, Viktor Zolotov published a video message on 11 September challenging Navalny to a duel and promising to make "good, juicy mincemeat" of him.